myeongah-cho/starter-hugo-academic/content/_index.md

     content:
       title: ''
       text: |-
+        **Patents**
         1. Object Tracking Apparatus and Method using Self‐Attention (2021) / _KR-Registration, No.10-2359982_
         2. Object Tracking Apparatus and Method using Self‐Attention (2021) / _KR-Registration, No.10-2359982_
         3. Object Tracking Apparatus and Method using Self‐Attention (2021) / _KR-Registration, No.10-2359982_

     design:
       columns: '1'